 How will I be informed about how my contribution is used?

-Information about the amount collected and the organisation financed will be shared with all donors and published on this page at least once a month.
+Information about the amount collected and the organisation financed are shared with all donors via a newsletter and published on our donation page at least once a month.
 In addition, we organise moments of direct interaction with the management committee online Q&A and ad hoc surveys to involve the donors in the main events of the life of the Fund.

 How do I donate?